 Acute pancreatitis can cause you to be very poorly and can even be life-threatening.

 What happens if acute pancreatitis is suspected?

 An ultrasound scan may be done to look for a gallstone if this is the suspected underlying cause.
-Other types of scans may be needed if an ultrasound scan does not give a clear answer.
+Other types of scans such as CT scans may be needed if an ultrasound scan does not give a clear answer.